97 Arrests In Multi-Agency Crackdown On Crime In Minneapolis

 Police know there is lots more work to be done to provide a safe environment for all residents.
 Interim Chief Amelia Huffman hopes more people in the community step up and partner with police to help stop the violence.

 “I keep the photo of those three guns on the board precisely as a reminder of how important that relationship with community is.
-Those three guns were taken off the streets precisely because a community member saw activity they were concerned about and they were worried about the possibility of violence on their block, and they called 911,” Huffman said.MORE NEWS: New Hybrid Cornstalk Grows Shorter, Said To Be Less Pervious To Severe Weather
+Those three guns were taken off the streets precisely because a community member saw activity they were concerned about and they were worried about the possibility of violence on their block, and they called 911,” Huffman said.MORE NEWS: Fisher-Price, U.S. Regulators Warn Of Infant Deaths In Rockers

 Last year, after losing a third of its staff, MPD took over a thousand guns off the street.
 The hope is that they can get even more guns with the help of the community.